pkasyanov/python_for_data_analytics_tasks/README.md

-# Assignments for the ``Machine Learning for Humans" course
+# Assignments for the "Machine Learning for Humans" course